Details announced for annual tractor ride through Dubuque County

 The 20th annual Summer Farm Toy Show Tractor Ride will be held June 2, according to an online announcement.

-Check-in begins at 6:30 a.m. with the ride departing at 8:30 p.m. from the parking lot of Beckman Catholic High School, 1325 Ninth St. Southeast, Dyersville.
+Check-in begins at 6:30 a.m. with the ride departing at 8:30 a.m. from the parking lot of Beckman Catholic High School, 1325 Ninth St. SE, Dyersville.

 The 50-mile route includes a morning stop at Epworth United Methodist Church and a lunch stop at Cascade Community Park.
 Lunch will be provided by Moski’s BBQ.